 - The U.S. government is expanding its regulatory oversight and enforcement efforts around foreign influence in U.S.-funded research.
 Health care partner Mark Barnes, health care counsel Valerie Bonham and health care associate Nick Wallace analyze the governing law in this area in a Bloomberg Law article.

-- IP litigation partner Leslie Spencer and blockchain and emerging technologies attorney Marta Belcher spoke about the evolution of blockchain technology at the World Congress Summit on Protecting Innovations in the Financial Services Industry.
-The attorneys appeared on a panel titled “The Path Forward for Blockchain Technology: Exploring Recent Developments.”
+- Blockchain and emerging technologies attorney Marta Belcher spoke about the evolution of blockchain technology at the World Congress Summit on Protecting Innovations in the Financial Services Industry.
+She appeared on a panel titled “The Path Forward for Blockchain Technology: Exploring Recent Developments.”

 - In June, the SEC solicited public comment on exemptions from registration under the Securities Act.
 This issue has been of interest to sponsors of private funds because it suggests that the SEC is willing to consider expanding investment opportunities in private equity funds and venture capital funds to retail investors.
 Asset management partner Michael Doherty and ERISA partner Josh Lichtenstein examined the potential retailization of private equity in an article published by Pensions & Investments.
 Mr. Lichtenstein also offered insights in The Wall Street Journal Pro Private Equity, ThinkAdvisor and Ignites.

 - Follow us on LinkedIn, Twitter and Instagram for legal insights and the latest firm news.